 Tall buildings and tree cover can confuse the positioning systems to accurately locate the user.
 So, Apple seeks to generate machine learning models on the device that would predict the user’s location based on training as well as a reference position.

 As of now, GPS is the most reliable and widely used satellite location system, but, Apple’s application, as per filed patent, goes beyond it to include various types of GNSS systems, such that in each case triangulation of satellite data, the machine learning-corrected version will be transmitted to the Kalman filter.
 This would result in a single estimated device location at any time instant, which will be in-line with data from both the current user and the machine’s training.

 Currently, the GNSS systems generally rely on live location-determining through multiple satellites, which can consume some time, during which the user may move.
-But, such systems face various noises, such as dispersion of signals, reflection of signals, due to large distance between the satellites and the GNSS receiver, atmospheric envelope, etc. But, in case of the proposed Machine Learning based GNSS device, the device can be trained to provide improvised location of the user based on previously gathered data from the surroundings.
+But, such systems face various noises, such as dispersion of signals, a reflection of signals, due to the large distance between the satellites and the GNSS receiver, atmospheric envelope, etc. But, in the case of the proposed Machine Learning-based GNSS device, the device can be trained to provide the improvised location of the user based on previously gathered data from the surroundings.
 In a particular locality, there might be a set pattern of satellite signal reflections, which can cause errors while determining user location, here the device can overcome the problem through machine learning.